 Then there is the other scenario where the details of the father are not provided when registering the child with the Department of Home Affairs.
 One reason for this could be that the mother is not certain who the father is, or just does not want him to be associated with the child.
 Either way, that section of the child’s birth registration is left blank.
 Now, what can such a father, or child do under such a situation?
 We approached Advocate Muhammad Abduroaf, a Family Law Expert for some advice on this issue.
 Read on if you want to know more.

 A surname connects you to your family, ancestors and heritage.
-On the rare occasion, your last name can be an omen that you carry with you for the rest of your life.
+On a rare occasion, your last name can be an omen that you carry with you for the rest of your life.
 Each parent would prefer to have their offspring have their family name to connect their child to them.
 But sometimes, getting it right can be a challenge, especially if the child’s parents are not married and do not share the same surname.

 You may find the following articles interesting: